vinisalazar/python-analise-de-dados/_episodes/03-data-frames.md

 ## Group By: split-apply-combine

-Pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyse their data.
+Pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyse their df.

 For instance, let's say we want to have a clearer view on how the European countries split themselves according to their GDP.